spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 While they are human-readable and you can manually edit the values of the properties within, however be careful not to make mistakes that will inhibit the conversion back to binary form!<%(/Expandable)%>

-If you launch a local deployment (`Ctrl + L` in Unity), you should be able to see one `HealthPickup` entity in the world view of the [Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector).
+If you launch a local deployment (`Ctrl + L` in your Unity Editor), you should be able to see one `HealthPickup` entity in the world view of the [Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector).
 You won't see the pickup in-game yet - this is the next step.

 ![World view in the Inspector showing the HealthPickup entity]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-inspector-1.png)

+Before you move on, in the terminal window that's running the SpatialOS process, enter **Ctrl+C** to stop the process.

 ## Represent the entity on your workers